-Infrastructure - Central water and sewer facilities are strongly encouraged.
-If central utilities are not possible, permitted densities should be limited to two units per acre provided a septic permit can be approved.
+• Infrastructure - Central water and sewer facilities are strongly encouraged.
+If central utilities are not possible, permitted densities should be limited to two units per acre.

 4. Coastal Area

 Sussex County has designated the areas around Rehoboth Bay, Indian River Bay, and Little Assawoman Bay (the inland bays) as Coastal Areas.
 Coastal Areas generally encompass areas on the south-eastern side of Sussex County within what was previously referred to as the Environmentally Sensitive Developing Areas of prior Comprehensive Plans.
 The updated name more accurately reflects the function of this land use classification.
 While the Coastal Area is a Growth Area, additional considerations should be taken into account in this Area that may not apply in other Growth Areas.